Amulya12182001/Ride-Price-Calculator/README.md

 - Build interactive, responsive web applications using Flask, HTML, CSS, and JavaScript
 - Deploy fully functional projects to a production environment using Render

-I developed this project with the goal of solving practical transportation challenges, which aligns closely with RouteGenie’s mission of optimizing transportation services.
-It demonstrates my genuine interest in understanding the operational and technological aspects of transportation and my enthusiasm to contribute to innovative solutions in this field.
+I developed this project to explore and understand how solutions like RouteGenie tackle real-world transportation challenges.
+Through this work, I aimed to gain insight into the operational and technological approaches behind billing in Non-Emergency Medical Transportation (NEMT) services, while also showcasing my enthusiasm for contributing to innovative solutions in this field.

 Check out the live working project using this link: 🚀https://ride-price-calculator.onrender.com/